jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 And each corner we cut was motivated both by performance, and some business reality we thought would hold for a long time.
 Except a lot of these didn't.

-So, skip a few years ahead, and we realized a lot had changed on how users (our account managers) were using it.
+Skip a few years ahead, and we realized a lot had changed on how users (our account managers) were using it.

 Our bidder was like the old OpenGL 1.0 of yore: highly configurable,